-- The Society has a fantastic array of podcasts and videos, that provide introductions and insights on many topics of natural history.
+- Watch our fantastic array of podcasts and videos, that provide introductions and insights on many topics of natural history.

-- Blogs are regularly published, on all aspects of our collections and varied scientific subjects.
+- Read our Blogs on all aspects of our collections and varied scientific subjects.

-- The Society offers regular Treasures Tours of the building and collections (currently virtual tours).
+- Book a place on our regular Treasures Tours of the building and collections.

-- A recently published book highlights 50 iconic objects, stories and discoveries: L: 50 Objects, Stories and Discoveries from The Linnean Society of London.
-At its launch in November 2020, 6 speakers spoke passionately about unique items from the collections.
+- Buy our book highlighting 50 iconic objects, stories and discoveries: L: 50 Objects, Stories and Discoveries from The Linnean Society of London..

-- Our online catalogues, including the library and archives catalogues, as well as the digitised collections, allow for more in-depth exploration of our wonderful collections.
+- Delve into our online catalogues, including the library and archives catalogues, as well as the digitised collections, allow for more in-depth exploration of our wonderful collections.

 Since 1874, New Burlington House has been home to a group of Societies as a meeting place for the arts and sciences.
 Our five neighbours in the courtyard are:

 The Geological Society is the UK's professional body for Earth science, with a worldwide membership of over 12,000 Fellows.

 The Royal Astronomical Society (RAS), founded in 1820, encourages and promotes the study of astronomy and geophysics.

 Society of Antiquaries of London